5 Reasons Why Australia’s Kimberley Region Is a Can’t-Miss Travel Destination

 4. Opportunities to Learn about Authentic Aboriginal Culture Are Plentiful

-According to a recent demographic study conducted by the Kimberley Development Commission, the Kimberley is home to roughly 18,000 Aboriginal people, which is about half of the region’s total population.
+According to a recent demographic study conducted by the Kimberley Development Commission, Australia’s Kimberley is home to roughly 18,000 Aboriginal people, which is about half of the region’s total population.
 This is the place to come to learn about the oldest living culture in the world, which is believed to have existed here in Australia for more than 50,000 years.

 While Aboriginal culture is primarily reflected in the arts, crafts and dot paintings you’ll find for sale in local markets and galleries, it’s the region’s prolific rock art and dark history that provide the most significance.
 For generations, the traditional custodians struggled against invasion by settlers from Europe looking to establish cattle stations, iron ore mining and pearling.
 You’re likely to hear the story of Jundamarra, an Aboriginal warrior from the Bunuba clan who was eventually killed deep within the caves of Tunnel Creek National Park in 1897, following a series of guerrilla-type battles over cattle and land settlements.